ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    When pulling observations from NOAA HPSS, the data retrieved will be placed in the ``NOHRSC_OBS_DIR`` directory.
 METplus is configured to verify 6-h and 24-h accumulated precipitation using NOHRSC files.

    .. note::
-      Due to limited availability of NOHRSC observation data on NOAA HPSS and the likelihood that snowfall acumulation verification will not be desired outside of winter cases, this verification option is currently not present in the workflow by default.
+      Due to limited availability of NOHRSC observation data on NOAA HPSS and the likelihood that snowfall accumulation verification will not be desired outside of winter cases, this verification option is currently not present in the workflow by default.
 In order to use it, the verification environment variable ``VX_FIELDS`` should be updated to include ``ASNOW``.
 This will allow the related workflow tasks to be run.

-``MRMS_OBS_DIR``: (Default: "")
+``MRMS_OBS_DIR``: (Default: ``"{{ workflow.EXPTDIR }}/obs_data/mrms/proc"``)
    User-specified location of top-level directory where MRMS composite reflectivity files used by METplus are located.
 This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``get_obs_mrms`` task (activated in the workflow automatically when using the taskgroup file ``parm/wflow/verify_pre.yaml``).
 When pulling observations directly from NOAA HPSS, the data retrieved will be placed in this directory.

    METplus configuration files require the use of a predetermined directory structure and file names.
 Therefore, if the MRMS files are user-provided, they need to follow the anticipated naming structure: ``{YYYYMMDD}/MergedReflectivityQCComposite_00.50_{YYYYMMDD}-{HH}{mm}{SS}.grib2``, where YYYYMMDD and {HH}{mm}{SS} are as described in the note :ref:`above <METParamNote>`.